Osehi/Modernized_Farming/README.md

-# Modernized_Farming
+# P-Phone Blog
-This is an Android Blog App about adopting modernized farming practices in Ekpoma.
+This is an Android Blog App showing reviews of users' mobile devices.